ropenscilabs/statistical-software/README.md

 [watson-ruby](https://github.com/nhmood/watson-ruby)).
 In addition,
-ongoing “review” may be explicit in considering the role of user feedback, for instance, in defining and updating the scope of statistical routines (see “statistical standards” below).
+ongoing “review” may be explicit in considering the role of user feedback, for instance, in defining and updating the scope of statistical routines (see “Standards for Statistical Software” below).

 ## 3.3 Community